danielserranoh/blog_scraper/README.md

     * `config.json`: For application settings like the batch threshold and model names.
     * `competitor_seed_data.json`: A list of the competitor websites and their assigned `scraping_pattern`.

+    A `performance_log.json` file will be created automatically in the `config/` directory to store data for the time estimation feature.

 ## How to Run the Scraper

 The script is run from the command line and offers several flags to control its behavior.